LEA Grating Acuity Test

 • The threshold distance is defined when at least three out of five presentations lead to the correct response at that distance.
 Children may not tolerate five measurements, so we often have to be happy with 2-3 measurements, especially if they are at nearly the same distance.

-The 8 cpcm grating at 120 cm is equal to 16.8 cpd (stimulus size 10.3 deg),
+The 8 cpcm grating at 120 cm was equal to 16.8 cpd (stimulus size 10.3 deg),

-the 4 cpcm grating at 190 cm is equal to 13.5 cpd (stimulus size 6.7 deg),
+the 4 cpcm grating at 190 cm was equal to 13.5 cpd (stimulus size 6.7 deg),

-the 2 cpcm grating at 300 cm is equal to 10.5 cpd (stimulus size 3.6 deg).
+the 2 cpcm grating at 300 cm was equal to 10.8 cpd (stimulus size 3.6 deg)

 The size of the stimulus is given in the nomogram II.